ADmad/cakephp-social-auth/README.md

 // src/Authenticator\CustomProvider.php
 /*
-    You will find a lot of examples invendor/socialconnect/auth/src/OpenIDConnect/Provider/ */
+    You will find a lot of examples in vendor/socialconnect/auth/src/OpenIDConnect/Provider/ */
 ```

 Copyright
 ---------